-Applications (documents can be downloaded below) are invited for up to a maximum of £25,000.
-Organisations may apply for one project only.
-Successful projects should deliver during some or all of the period 1st April 2019 to 31st March 2020 only.
+Applications were invited for up to a maximum of £25,000 and organisations could apply for one project only with successful projects delivering during some or all of the period 1st April 2019 to 31st March 2020 only.

-The deadline for receipt of electronic and hard copy applications is midday on Monday 14th January 2019.
+The deadline for receipt of electronic and hard copy applications was midday on Monday 14th January 2019.

-If you are considering applying to the Community Safety Fund and would like to seek advice on whether your project idea might fit within the Commissioner’s priorities, or you have any questions about the application form, please do not hesitate to contact Claire Good on email@example.com or call 0115 844 5998.
+If you are considering applying for the next Community Safety Fund (2020/2021) and would like to seek advice on whether your project idea might fit within the Commissioner’s priorities, or you have any questions please do not hesitate to contact Claire Good on email@example.com or call 0115 844 5998.